CCSI-Toolset/measurement-optimization/README.md

 ### Rotary bed case study

 - Step 1: run `rotary_bed_MO.py`
-- Step 2: in line 142 and 143, choose to run the A-optimality or D-optimality, mixed-integer or relaxed problem
+- Step 2: with `mip_option` and `objective`, choose to run the A-optimality or D-optimality, mixed-integer or relaxed problem
-- Step 3: in line 164, set up the budget ranges as you want to try.
+- Step 3: with `budget_ranges`, set up the budget ranges as you want to try.
 The first three budgets will run as a test.
   Suggested ranges:

   In our results, we use the budget range [1000, 25000] with a 1000 discretization,